 Self-employed Brits moving to Spain after Brexit have to claim their status as “Self-employed” by doing the following:

-Brits who are not going to be working in Spain, for example, spouses of employed individuals, have to:
+Brits who are not going to be working in Spain, for example, retired individuals or backpackers, have to:

 With the visa secured, you’ll be issued a biometric residence card called Tarjeta de Identidad de Extranjero (TIE).
 The TIE card is what is going to make your life easier when it comes to border crossings and dealing with administrative matters.

-Keep in mind: all visas must be renewed every two years until you’re eligible for applying for a permanent residence in Spain.
+Keep in mind: all visas must be renewed every two years until you’re eligible for applying for a permanent resident card in Spain.

-You can acquire permanent citizenship in Spain in two stages:
+You can acquire permanent residency in Spain in two ways:

-In the first stage, you’re eligible to apply for an “EU long-term residence permit” (permiso de residencia de larga duración) after 5 uninterrupted years in the country or in any EU state.
+If you're not keen on changing your nationality, then you can apply for an “EU long-term residence permit” (permiso de residencia de larga duración) after 5 uninterrupted years in Spain or any EU state.

 This residence permit grants you the ability to work freely and reap the benefits from the social welfare in Spain.
 On top of that, you can move to other EU states for no longer than 3 months at a time.

-Applicants for the long-term residence permit must fulfil the following conditions:
+Applicants for the EU long-term residence permit must fulfil the following conditions:

-In the second stage, you’re eligible to apply for Spanish nationality after 10 years of residence in Spain.
+You can apply for Spanish citizenship after 10 years of residence in Spain.
 This requires Brits to prove that they have no criminal record and a sufficient integration into Spanish culture (e.g. proficiency in Spanish and participation in social activities).

 Applications for citizenship status have to be personally submitted at the local civil registry in Spain and require the following items to be supplied: